abozio/Myliam2/doc/usersguide/source/model.rst

 individuals belong to households, and mothers are linked to their children, while partners are interlinked as well.

+LIAM 2 allows two types of links: many2one and one2many.
 A typical link has the following form: ::

     name: {type: <type>, target: <entity>, field: <name of link field>}

 LIAM 2 uses integer fields to establish links between entities.
 Those integer fields contain the id-number of the linked individual.

-LIAM 2 allows two types of links: many2one and one2many.
+To save space and memory, one could think of using a link field to code a status with negative values.
+For example, a field partner_id with the id-number when the person is in a relationship and with value -1 when single, -2 when divorced and -3 when widow.
+However, even if possible, that method is not advised.
+The win associated is often small compared to the risk of having the program looking for someone with a -1 id-number.

 More detail, see :ref:`links_label`.